Max Weber Center for Advanced Cultural and Social Studies: History

 Following Wolfgang Schluchter, who had been the Center's dean since its founding, in 1998, the renowned sociologist Hans Joas became Max-Weber-Professor and hence the new dean of the Center in 2002.
 In early 2011, Joas was appointed Permanent Fellow at the Freiburg Institute for Advanced Studies (FRIAS) but remained an associated member of the Max Weber Center and spokesman of the Center's research group "Religiöse Individualisierung in historischer Perspektive" ("Religious individualization in historical perspective").
 In May 2011, ancient historian and religious scholar Wolfgang Spickermann was appointed Interim Dean of the Max Weber Center.
 In October 2013, the sociologist and political scientist Hartmut Rosa then became the Center's new director (Direktor).

 From 1997 until 2012, Erfurt's Kunstgewerbeschule ("School of Arts and Crafts") housed the Max Weber Center in the old city, at Am Hügel 1, before the University proceeded to move the Center closer to its main campus, into Haus 27 - Gelände Helios Klinikum.
 Beginning in 2010, debate has ensued concerning the Center's future, especially its degree of autonomy from the university—a discussion that has found widespread coverage in local and even national media.

-Reputation & rankings
+Reputation and rankings

 Hosting distinguished academics and winning much external funding, the Max Weber Center has a strong reputation both at home and abroad.
 In 2008, only ten years after its grounding, the German Council of Science and Humanities distinguished the Center as one of only nine "excellent" institutes for sociological research, out of more than 250.
 The Max Weber Center thus numbers among the top 4% of German research institutes dedicated to sociology and related disciplines.
 In 2015, the Center received a major grant of more than 1.4 million euros from the European Commission's COFUND program, to be distributed over five years.